trezzuri/erpnext-docs/docs/en/setting-up/articles/set-language.md

 ## 1. Setting Language in User's Account

-Following are the steps to change language in your ERPNext account.
+Following are the steps to change language in your SOMA account.

 ### 1.1 Go to My Setting